dotnet/diagnostics/documentation/dotnet-monitor.md

 $ wget --content-disposition http://localhost:52323/dump
 ```

 A dump artifact cannot be analyzed  on a machine of a different OS/Architecture than where it was captured.
-When run against a Kubernetes cluster running Linux, the resulting core dumps are Linux ELF dumps and cannot be analyzed on a Windows or a macOS machine.
-You can however use the existing [dotnet-dump](https://docs.microsoft.com/dotnet/core/diagnostics/dotnet-dump) tool to analyze the generated dump in Docker container using the following commands:
+When collecting a dump from a Kubernetes cluster running Linux, the resulting core dump cannot be analyzed on a Windows or a macOS machine.
+You can however use the existing [dotnet-dump](https://docs.microsoft.com/dotnet/core/diagnostics/dotnet-dump) tool to analyze the generated dump in a Docker container using the following commands:

 ```bash
 docker run --rm -it -v C:/dumpFiles:/dumpFiles mcr.microsoft.com/dotnet/sdk /bin/sh